cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Rebaring with Changing Time Signature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To actually change the position of the notes, creating new Measures with new TimeSignatures, we need to rebar the music.
 The simplest way to do this is to get all the notes from a Part using the :attr:`~music21.stream.Stream.notes` property on a flat Stream representation.
 Then, by inserting a new TimeSignature at the start of this Stream using the :meth:`~music21.stream.Stream.insert` method, we can generate new notation with the show() method.
 Note that here we are not creating Measures directly; instead, we are assigning TimeSignature objects into a Stream of notes.
-When the show() method is called, Measures are in a temporary Stream according to the relevant TimeSignature objects.
+When the show() method is called, Measures are created within a temporary Stream according to the relevant TimeSignature objects.

 >>> sNew = sPart.flat.notes
 >>> sNew.insert(0, meter.TimeSignature('2/4'))
 >>> sNew.show()

 .. image:: images/overviewMeters-11.*
     :width: 600

 We can continue to add multiple TimeSignature objects to this Stream of Notes.
 First, we will replace the 2/4 bar previously added with a new TimeSignature, using the Stream :meth:`~music21.stream.Stream.replace` method.
 Then, we will insert a number of additional TimeSignature objects at offsets further into the Stream.
-Again, as this Stream has no Measures, Measures are automatically created with calling the show() method.
+Again, as this Stream has no Measures, temporary Measures are automatically created when calling the show() method.

 >>> ts = sNew.getTimeSignatures()[0]
 >>> ts